Correspondence learning between morphologically different robots via task demonstrations: METHOD

+where $S_{t_{target}}^r \in S_{t_{target}}^R$ is the target SM state for agent $r$. \hakan{During training, deep decoders $Q$ and encoders $E$ are trained.
+At each training step, $O^R$ and corresponding $p^r$ values are given to the network as inputs along with a $t_{target}$ value.
+The loss is calculated using the network's prediction and $S_{t_{target}}^R$.}

 After sufficient training, the system can make action predictions for all time steps of that action for all robots when a distinct $O^R$ is provided to the system.
-More importantly, when querying, trajectory generation can be achieved by making $p^r$ for the desired robot zero.
-In our experiments, the system was able to generate the desired trajectories for both the manipulator and the mobile robot when observations from only one of them were provided to the system.
+More importantly, when querying, trajectory generation can be achieved by making $p^r$ for \hakan{the source robot} \hakan{one}. \hakan{This makes the rest of the $p$ values zero since we are using convex combination.
+Hence, only $L^r$ is used to form $L$ which is then used to construct the trajectory outputs by all decoders.} \erhan{We also experimented with binary $p$ values reminiscent of a dropout \cite{srivastava2014dropout} like idea, which was also effective in learning the correspondences, albeit at a slower rate.
+A notable difference we observed is that, a common latent space was not formed, and the representations constructed by the encoders were sparse when binary $p$s were used.
+Thus, in the experiments reported continuous $p$ values were used.
+The results showed that, our system was able to generate the desired trajectories for all the involved robots when only one robot acted as the \emph{source} or \emph{teacher} by providing the demonstrations for the novel task.}